-- Refused to agree to fund the engagement of an Argentine expert, who had previously been identified at Credit Suisse's request; - Refused to provide the Independent Historian with access to Bank data and archives; - Refused to allow the Ombudsperson to meet with AlixPartners or ask AlixPartners questions about its methodology or results; - Called on the Ombudsperson to disclose to Credit Suisse communications with SWC that were covered by the NDA that the Bank knew had been executed between SWC and the Ombudsperson; and - Interfered with the privilege of the Ombudsperson and the explicit terms of the Engagement Letter by blocking the Ombudsperson's ability to share his team's work product with his Swiss counsel without first showing it to the Bank and by refusing to allow the Ombudsperson the ability to retain his work product at the termination of the engagement.
+- Refused to agree to fund the engagement of an Argentine expert, who had previously been identified at Credit Suisse's request; 160 - Refused to provide the Independent Historian with access to Bank data and archives;161 - Refused to allow the Ombudsperson to meet with AlixPartners or ask AlixPartners questions about its methodology or results; 162 - Called on the Ombudsperson to disclose to Credit Suisse communications with SWC that were covered by the NDA that the Bank knew had been executed between SWC and the Ombudsperson;163 and - Interfered with the privilege of the Ombudsperson and the explicit terms of the Engagement Letter by blocking the Ombudsperson's ability to share his team's work product with his Swiss counsel without first showing it to the Bank and by refusing to allow the Ombudsperson the ability to retain his work product at the termination of the engagement.164 d.

-d.
 Termination of the Engagement

-Based on all the foregoing course of conduct, on November 16, 2022, the Independent following through with its prior statements that it would restore access to data.
-In the email, the engagement to as amicable a conclusion as possible."
+Based on all the foregoing course of conduct, on November 16, 2022, the Independent Ombudsperson wrote to the Bank to state that it had become clear that it had no intention of following through with its prior statements that it would restore access to data.
+In the email, the Ombudsperson suggested an in-person meeting to discuss "the steps necessary to bring the engagement to as amicable a conclusion as possible."